Sujithb128989/op-quantum/pqc-project/README.md

     cd op-quantum
     ```

-2.  **Run the Master Setup Script:** This single script will perform all necessary setup steps, including installing dependencies, making scripts executable, building both servers, setting up the Python environment, generating certificates, and initializing the database.
-It will take a very long time.
+2.  **Run the Master Setup Script:** This single script will perform all necessary setup steps.
+It should be run from the `op-quantum` root directory.
     ```bash
     bash pqc-project/run_full_setup.sh
     ```